July98293/secondary-mito-delivery-score/README.md

 # Disclaimer

-Grammar and code review are done with the help of ai, long live claude.
+Grammar and code review are done with the help of ai, long lie claude.